Introduction: A Quiet Revolution in How We Search

 In the next few years, we’ll likely see:

-AI-native browsers like ChatGPT, Atlas, and Perplexity Comet mark the beginning of a post-click digital era.
+AI-native browsers, such as ChatGPT, Atlas, and Perplexity Comet, mark the beginning of a post-click digital era.
 Instead of racing for first-page rankings, brands must now compete for contextual inclusion - the privilege of being cited, referenced, and trusted by AI systems.

 As this transformation unfolds, the path forward is clear: